 Welcome to the BIA Brexit Portal

 Any extension to the transition period would need to be agreed by the UK and EU by 1 July 2020.
-But the government has said that it will not agree to an extension, so the UK could could still leave without a future relationship and trade agreement in place on 31 December 2020 at the end of the transition period.
+But the government has said that it will not agree to an extension, so the UK could still leave without a future relationship or trade agreement in place on 31 December 2020.